Social Security Disability Insights · · 16 min read

 • Long Processing Times: Applications can take several months to process, which can be frustrating.
 Stay proactive by regularly checking your status online to keep yourself informed.

 • Denials: If your request is denied, it's important to carefully review the reasons provided.
-Gather any additional documentation that might strengthen your case, and remember, you can appeal the decision within 60 days.
+Gather any additional documentation that might strengthen your case, and remember,

 Follow the arrows to see what steps to take for each challenge you might face in your application journey.
 Each color represents a different issue, and the boxes provide guidance on how to address them.